donbeave/grails-sitemapper/README.md

 Select "y" if you exceed established limits (like 50 000 URLS per file) in one sitemap group.

-Then script screate sample artefacts in `grails-app/sitemaps` folder,
+Then script create sample artefact in `grails-app/sitemaps` folder,

 Standard sitemap (single file):